abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 Before we make sure that it works, let's add a route to this component and test our ability to render the form itself.

-84. In `App.js`, import the component we just created & define a route that will render this form:
+84. In `App.jsx`, import the component we just created & define a route that will render this form:

 Here is the import: